Jessevdz/OmniOrder/docs/auth.md

 The script performs the following idempotent actions via the Authentik API:

 1. **Creates Scope Mapping:** Defines a custom scope named `groups` that injects the user's Authentik groups into the JWT.
-2. **Creates Provider:** Sets up the OAuth2 provider with `omniorder-web` Client ID and wildcard redirect URIs for localhost subdomains.
+2. **Creates Provider:** Sets up the OAuth2 provider with `stelly-web` Client ID and wildcard redirect URIs for localhost subdomains.
 It attaches the `groups` scope automatically.
-3. **Creates Application:** Creates the "OmniOrder" app and links it to the Provider.
+3. **Creates Application:** Creates the "Stelly" app and links it to the Provider.
 4. **Creates Groups:**
 * `Super Admins`
 * `Pizza Hut Staff`